testing-cabal/testtools/doc/twisted-support.rst

 ----------------------------

-testtools provides support for running asynchronous Twisted tests: tests that return a :py:class:`.Deferred` and run the reactor until it fires and its callback chain is completed.
+testtools provides support for running asynchronous Twisted tests: tests that return a :py:class:`~twisted.internet.defer.Deferred` and run the reactor until it fires and its callback chain is completed.

 Here's how to use it::